AdobeXD/plugin-samples/tutorials/quick-start-panel/index.md

 This code does the following:

 1. Uses the `selection` argument. `update` provides two arguments, `selection` and `documentRoot`.
 This example only uses `selection`.
-2. Gets reference to the `Rectangle` object imported from the `scenegraph` module.
+2. Gets a reference to the `Rectangle` object imported from the `scenegraph` module.
-3. Gets reference to the `form` element in your HTML.
+3. Gets a reference to the `form` element in your HTML.
-4. Gets reference to the `p` element with the warning message.
+4. Gets a reference to the `p` element with the warning message in your HTML.
 5. Checks if the user has selected anything and if the selection is a rectangle.
 If this validation passes, the form appears and the warning message is not shown.
 If not, the warning message is shown to the user and the form disappears.

 #### Export your lifecycle methods